Chinatown’s “Joy on Joice Street Fair” 2023 AAPI Art, Crafts, Community (SF)

 >> Want to see our Top Picks for this week instead?

 Chinese Historical Society of America Museum | 965 Clay St, San Francisco

 Submitted by the Event Organizer

-Enjoy a day filled with AAPI makers, artists, performers, community organizations, and more.
+During the first weekend of Asian American & Pacific Islander Heritage Month, enjoy a day filled with AAPI makers, artists, performers, community organizations, and more.

 The street fair will take place on Joice Street in San Francisco Chinatown, between Sacramento Street and Clay Street.
-Admission is free.

 Admission is free.
 More details to come.

 - DJ Microtone — performance DJ from Fault Radio